-Divorce is one of the most stressful times in a person's life.
+Divorce is one of the most stressful times in a person’s life.
 Stress affects the entire body, and its signs can be felt mentally, physically, and emotionally.
 Many people enter an unpleasant state as they go through such challenging times.
-Divorce is like a death as your left to pick up the pieces and move on without that person.
-It's okay to grieve the loss of your marriage, but you cannot let that grief overtake you.
+Divorce is like death as you are left to pick up the pieces and move on without that person.
+It’s okay to grieve the loss of your marriage, but you cannot let that grief overtake you.
 Here are some tips to help you deal with the strain of the process and get through the process stronger than before.

 - Stay Positive

 We live in a very negative world.
 It’s hard to stay positive when you turn on the television and hear nothing but doom and gloom.
 When you add the world’s events to the things going on in your life, it feels overwhelming.
 You don’t have to walk around under a “black cloud” of sorrow.
 You can control your outlook on life by remaining positive.

 It’s normal to feel that you have nothing to live for and your life is a mess.
 These are all common feelings that people experience when going through a separation.
 However, it’s what you do with these downtimes that count.
 Some of the greatest things are birthed from tragedy.
 Lawyer Horatio G. Spafford lost his four children and his business in the Chicago fires of 1871.
 Yet, during this time of great sadness, he wrote: “It Is Well With My Soul,” one of the most influential songs of all time.

 You, too, can turn your unimaginable sorrow into something beautiful.
 Just stay positive and keep on the sunny side.
 No matter how many times life knocks you down, get back up!